nucliweb/webperf-snippets/README.md

 # ⚡️💾 Web Performance Snippets

-A curated list of snippets to get Web Performance metrics
+A curated list of snippets to get Web Performance metrics to use in the browser console

 ## Core Web Vitals